 Can a Labrador tolerate a low temperature?

 Labrador retrievers are one of the most popular breeds of dogs, and it’s no wonder why.
 They are gentle, intelligent, and loyal companions.
 Labs are also known for their love of water, making them perfect swimming buddies.

-But what many people don’t realize is that Labs are also quite tolerant of cold weather.
+But many people don’t realize that Labs are also quite tolerant of cold weather.
 Their double-coated fur helps to insulate them against the cold, and they have a layer of body fat that helps to keep them warm.

 Do Labradors have a Signature Double Coat?